itzzjb/Docker-Beginner/README.md

 > [!TIP]
 > Refer to the NodeJs-API-Deployment folder.

-### Build a image from a Dockerfile and push it into dockerhub

 First, we need to initialize the NodeJs Project.
 This generates the `package.json` file.